On average customers save $214 when shopping for car insurance in Fort Lauderdale, FL. Enter your zip code to get insurance now.

 The typical Fort Lauderdale driver pays $2,786 per year for car insurance.
 That's more than the statewide average in Florida ($2,309) and more expensive than the national average of $1,548.
 Keep reading to learn more about how much you can expect to pay based on your marital status, age, credit score, and other common factors in Fort Lauderdale.

 |Fort Lauderdale Average (annual)||Florida Average||United States Average|

 The best way to save on auto insurance is to compare rates from as many companies as possible, selecting the provider from which you receive the most affordable quote.
 In Fort Lauderdale, State Farm provides the most affordable rates for the typical insurance customer.
 See below the best options for affordable auto insurance in Fort Lauderdale.
-Don't forget to get car insurance quotes based on your driving profile.
+Don't forget to get free car insurance quotes based on your driving profile.

 |Company||Average Yearly Rate|